-15 Indicator 3.1.5 is selected when programmes have a Indicators for nutrition-sensitive objective of improving theprogrammes that improve food environment - availability, affordability and qualityenvironments (to be chosen based on target group): Percentage of targeted smallholder farmers reporting increased production of nutritious food.
-If there is acrops, disaggregated by sex of smallholder farmer.
-Indicators for nutrition-sensitive objective of improvingprogrammes that improve dietary intake among targeted individuals, programmes should measure indicators 1.1.7, 1.1.8 and 1.1.9. (to be chosen based on target group): Minimum Dietary Diversity - Women; Proportion of children 6-23 months of age who receive a minimum acceptable diet; Food Consumption Score - Nutrition.
+14 Indicators for nutrition-sensitive programmes that improve food environments (to be chosen based on target group): Percentage of targeted smallholder farmers reporting increased production of nutritious crops, disaggregated by sex of smallholder farmer.
+Indicators for nutrition-sensitive programmes that improve dietary intake (to be chosen based on target group): Minimum Dietary Diversity - Women; Proportion of children 6-23 months of age who receive a minimum acceptable diet; Food Consumption Score - Nutrition.